 While the Church of England generally opposed gambling, the Archbishop of Canterbury, Dr Geoffrey Fisher, chose to speak out in favour of the proposed changes.
 He hoped they would regulate the country’s gambling habits and bring them under stronger control by the authorities.

 The new betting shops would be issued with licences and permits from the Racecourse Betting Control Board.
-Punters using the betting shops would also be able to listen on the premises to radio broadcasts of the races they had bet on and, in some high end establishments, watch televised events screened in the betting shop.
+Punters using them would also be able to listen on the premises to radio broadcasts of races they had bet on and, in some high end establishments, watch televised events screened in the betting shop.

 Thousands of betting shops opened for business on May 1st, 1961, with more opening at the rate of 100 per week.
 After six months there were already more than 10,000 operating across Britain.

 The new Act also relaxed restrictions on casino gambling, with around a thousand casinos opening in the first five years after it came into force.
 However, it soon became apparent that loopholes in the law meant almost anyone could open a casino, with many used as a cover for money laundering and other criminal activity.
 In 1970 a new Gaming Act aimed to plug those loopholes and put tighter restrictions on all gaming, including bingo and slot machines.